 Sesame seed oil has long been used in both cooking as well as in skincare and cosmetic applications.
 Credited in having many health benefits, creating a version of “DIY sesame oil” at home is simple.
 Read on for tips on making sesame oil.

 How to Extract Sesame Oil

 Toast the sesame seeds in the oven.
 This can be done in a pan on a stovetop or in an oven.
-To toast the seeds in an oven, place the seeds on a baking pan and place into a pre-heated oven at 180 F. (82 C.) for 10 minutes.
+To toast the seeds in an oven, place the seeds on a baking pan and place into a pre-heated oven at 180 degrees F. (82 C.) for ten minutes.
 After the first five minutes, carefully stir the seeds.
-Toasted seeds will become slightly darker tan color and accompanied by a slightly nutty aroma.
+Toasted seeds will become a slightly darker tan color accompanied by a slightly nutty aroma.

 After heating the mixture, add it to a blender.
 Blend until well combined.
 The mixture should form a loose paste.
 Allow the mixture to steep for two hours.

 After two hours have passed, strain the mixture using a clean cheesecloth.
 Place the strained mixture in a sterilized airtight container and store in the refrigerator for immediate use.